Free Finns

 You can make a difference.
 Be the voice of the fish.

-Want to make a difference?
-Here are two ways you can help change the conditions for fish.
+Would you like to help make a difference?
+Here are two ways you can help change conditions for fish.

-Start with your diet: By stopping eating fish, you are actively making a choice not to support the suffering fishing industry.
+Start with your diet: By stopping eating fish, you are actively choosing not to support the cruel fishing industry.

-Sign the petition to shut down aquaculture.
-Use your voice to speak up for those who can't.
+Sign to close down fish farms.
+Use your voice to speak up for those who cannot speak for themselves.

 Your choice makes a difference